Welcome to JUMP Shiny

 Choose the appropriate normalization method based on your data:

-: If your data doesn’t have an internal sample, select linear normalization.
-Linear normalization adjusts your dataset based on overall trends, bringing all samples to a common scale and correcting for systematic technical variations.Internal+Linear
+Internal: If your data has an internal reference, such as TMT data, you can normalize the data based on an internal sample.Linear: If your data doesn’t have an internal sample, select linear normalization.
+Linear normalization adjusts your dataset based on overall trends, bringing all samples to a common scale and correcting for systematic technical variations.Internal+Linear: If your data has an internal reference, you can choose first internal normalization and then linear normalization for better results. -

 Selecting Batch Group Information